icecherylXuli/icecherylXuli.github.io/_pages/about.md

 # 🔥 News
+- *2025.11*: 🎉 One papers are  accepted by AAAI (Oral)
+- *2025.07*: 🎉 Received funding from China Postdoctoral Science Foundation under Grant 2025M773501
 - *2025.04*: 🎉 Two papers are  accepted by IJCAI
+- *2025.03*: 🎉 Received funding from the Fundamental Research Funds for the Central Universities under Grant ZYTS25270
 - *2024.07*: 🎉 One paper is accepted by T-IV
 - *2024.07*: 🎉 One paper is accepted by ACMMM 2024
 - *2024.06*: 🎉 Completed my Ph.D. at Xidian University